 The founder of Conspiracy-Theories.eu is Dr. Christopher B. Germann (EU Marie Curie Alumnus / Ph.D., M.Sc., B.Sc.) who is a scientist and an interdisciplinary scholar with formal specialised training in cognitive psychology, social psychology, psychophysics, and neuroscience (inter alia).
 The research which forms the basis of Conspiracy-Theories.EU was funded by the European Union as part of the interdisciplinary Marie Curie Actionslocated at the University of Plymouth (United Kingdom).

-What follows is synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.
+What follows is a synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.

 On the Cognitive Science of Conspiracy Theories, Neoliberalism and Academic Integrity